open-energy-transition/electric-demand-data/README.md

 uv run mkdocs serve
 ```

+## Contributing

+We welcome contributions in the form of:
+- Country-specific ETL modules
+- New or improved forecasting models
+- Documentation and testing enhancements

+Please follow the repository’s structure and submit your changes via pull request.

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).